salesforce/bazoku/README.md

 ### WORKSPACE File

-Adding the following to your Bazel WORKSPACE file will fetch `bazoku` and its dependencies.
+Adding the following to your Bazel `WORKSPACE` file will fetch `bazoku` and its dependencies:

 ```
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")